 Moving From Startup to An Established Business - Building a Startup

 First, make sure you have the right team.
 The right team is a group of people who are self-motivated, who care about the work, and who want to create their jobs from the ground up.
 They’re not concerned with “we’ve always done it this way” or “someone told me this is how it’s done.”
 They’re not afraid to challenge the status quo.
-They’re excited about building a professional organization.
+They’re excited about building a professional organization and share your startup idea.

 "The right team starts with the CEO, and includes everyone.
 The team is the whole team, not just the executive team," Shevorenkova said.